Exploitation film: Vigilante films

 The vigilante film is a film genre in which the protagonist or protagonists engage in vigilante behavior, taking the law into their own hands.
 Vigilante films are usually revenge films in which the legal system fails protagonists, leading them to become vigilantes.
 They may be ordinary citizens who cannot find help within the system, or policemen who feel thwarted by the system.

 In United States cinema, vigilante films gained prominence during the 1970s.
 The Los Angeles Times reported, "Vigilante vengeance was the cinematic theme of the 1970s, flourishing in the more respectable precincts of the new American cinema even as it fueled numerous exploitation flicks."
 These films were rooted in 1970s unease over government corruption, failure in the Vietnam War, and rising crime rates.
 They reflect the rising political trend of neoconservatism.

-Important vigilante films made in the 1970s include Dirty Harry (1971), Coffy (1973), Death Wish (1974), Foxy Brown (1974), Taxi Driver (1976), The Outlaw Josey Wales (1976), Rolling Thunder (1977), I Spit on Your Grave (1978) and Mad Max (1979).
+Important vigilante films made in the 1970s include Dirty Harry (1971), Coffy (1973), Death Wish (1974), Foxy Brown (1974), Taxi Driver (1976), Rolling Thunder (1977) and Mad Max (1979).